Statutes Text

 (i) A strategy for providing wraparound services to address the needs of the students, their families, and their communities, building on and strengthening community resources near the school;

-(5) (i) A community school coordinator shall review the implementation plan at least once every 3 years to determine whether the community school is meeting students’ needs.
+(6) (i) A community school coordinator shall review the implementation plan at least once every 2 years to determine whether the community school is meeting students’ needs and making progress toward the measurable goals established under paragraph (4)(ii) of this subsection.

 (ii) A community school coordinator shall alter the implementation plan, using the common needs assessment tool, and the provision of wraparound services to address changes in students’ needs.